 At first, when we went walking, this was hard.
 We are the new Muzungu’s (white people) on the block.
 The touts are all keen to make a sale, and they chase us and pounce on us.
 We tell them “we live here” and they back off.
 After a few days, it is just “Jambo” or “hello” and they leave us to our walk.
 It is hard as we meet so many that haven’t made a sale all day.
 They are hungry.
 We try to buy from a few, but there are so many.
 Sometimes they chase us – desperate for a sale.
 It’s hard, and it breaks my heart.

-One family, I think I might take some food to one day, or pay them for an interview.
+One family, I think I might take some food for one day, or pay them for an interview.
 I’m still working out what to do.

 When I posted about this family on Facebook, someone asked me if they think they are poor by their standards.
 I think they do think they know they are poor.
 I think they know if their child became ill and they couldn’t afford the medicine to help them, they know they are poor.